Creating a Hygge Bedroom

-Unless you’ve fallen way behind the times, by now, you’ll have heard of the Danish concept of hygge (pronounced “hoo-gah”), which has ingrained itself into the country’s culture and self-identity.
+Unless you’ve fallen way behind the times, you’ll have heard of the Danish concept of hygge (pronounced “hoo-gah”), which has ingrained itself into the country’s culture and self-identity.

 What is hygge, though?